 The Transient Occupancy Tax (Hotel, Motel, Campground or Bed Tax) is authorized under State Revenue and Taxation Code Section 7280, as an additional source of non-property tax revenue to local government.
 This tax is levied in Sonoma County at a rate of 12% for accommodations at lodging and camping facilities in the unincorporated areas of the County.
 TOT funds are discretionary, in that the Board of Supervisors may direct use of these funds for any legitimate county expense.
 The tax code does not require any specific use of the Transient Occupancy Tax (TOT) funds.

-The assessment of transient occupancy taxes is based upon Sonoma County ordinances 5823 and 6173.
+The assessment of transient occupancy taxes is based upon Sonoma County's Code of Ordinances Chapter 12 Article III.

 Business Improvement Area Assessments

-- The BIA assessment is based upon Sonoma County ordinance 5525.
+- The BIA assessment is based upon Sonoma County's Code of Ordinances Chapter 33.